charleneleong-ai/aws-ops-swiss-knife-suite/README.md

 Currently supports the following features -

-  1. Detect all Cloudformation drift
+  1. Detect all Cloudformation drift and option to output to report
-  2. Report on SSM inventory
+  2. Report on SSM inventory and option to output to report
-  3. Report on EC2 inventory
+  3. Report on EC2 inventory and option to output to report
-  4. Compares SSM and EC2 inventory to see what instances need to be configured
+  4. Compares SSM and EC2 inventory to see what instances need to be configured and option to output to report
+  5. Execute a changeset over a set of customer accounts

 This can run over all regions and all customer accounts.